janpolowinski/dswarm-temporary-docu/Server-Install.md

 **This step requires less privileged access**

-When running the backend the first time, the MySQL database needs to be initialized.
+When running the backend the first time, the Metadata Repository (MySQL database) needs to be initialized.
 When updated, a reset is required in case the schema or initial data has changed. lookout for the correct path (/home/user)

 ```